 2.4.1 Designing the model

-This simple form in Figure 2.2. has two text boxes and a check box.
+This simple form in Figure 2.2 has two text boxes and a check box.
 As a feature of our application, it's also worthy of a formal, codified representation, a class.
 Designing the class to represent this form is easy: it's two strings and a boolean value.

 Listing 2.5 The input model